Amid fears of voting machines, Nevada approves hand counting - NewsBreak

 Hand counting supporters have described the old-fashioned method as a way to address distrust in elections, especially unproven claims that voting machines are prone to hacking and are untrustworthy.
 Experts have said hand-counting is far more time consuming and exposes the process to more errors.

-Wlaschin has said the rules will help counties that opt to switch to hand-counting systems, preventing clerks from having to draw up rules from scratch.
-They would also create a uniform structure so the state can ensure the counting is valid.
+Wlaschin has said the new rules will help counties that decide to switch to hand-counting systems, preventing clerks from drawing up rules from scratch.
+The regulations will also create a uniform structure so the state can ensure the counting is valid in the counties that decide to only use hand counting, of which there are currently none.

 But questions remain about the implementation of the regulations and how they will unfold in counties that vary in population, size and differing political leanings.